darklang/docs/docs/your-first.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.20.25_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.20.25_AM.png)

-This will show you all the standard library functions for HTTPClient, their signatures, and their docstrings.
+This will show you all the standard library functions for HttpClient, their signatures, and their docstrings.

 3. Continue typing, until you have "httpclientpost".
 Dark autocompletes on substrings so getting the exact text isn't important: